Care Home Mortgages

 How do care home mortgages work?

-The main points to be aware of are that there are no ‘off-the-shelf’ products, rates are likely to be a bit higher and the criteria a little stricter than what we tend to associate with residential mortgages.
-This is all because of the higher risks involved in running and financing a business.
+This is a form of commercial mortgage, there are no ‘off-the-shelf’ products.
+Rates are likely to be higher and the criteria stricter than residential mortgages.
+This is all because of the higher risks involved in running and financing this type of business.

-With the right advice however, you should be able to get a deal that’s well within your budget and is a fair reflection of your industry experience.
+With the right advice, however, you should be able to get a mortgage deal that’s well within your budget and is a fair reflection of your industry experience.

 Maximise your chance of approval with a dedicated specialist broker